 High-power Ytterbium-based laser sources with a repetition rate in the 20-250 kHz range are provided by ALLS laboratory and are used to generate the ultrashort pulses needed for TR-ARPES experiments.
-Specifically, high photon-energy probe pulses (>15 eV) are achieved via high-harmonics generation in gases, while high-intensity long-wavelength (>5 μm) pump excitations, generated via optical parametric amplification and difference-frequency generation, are used to photoexcite and control the electronic properties of quantum materials via:
+Specifically, high photon-energy probe pulses (>15 eV) will be achieved via high-harmonics generation in gases, while high-intensity long-wavelength (>5 μm) pump excitations, generated via optical parametric amplification and difference-frequency generation, are used to photoexcite and control the electronic properties of quantum materials via:

 A list of available research projects can be found here